finos/code-scanning/README.md

 _A newly discovered CVE that is affecting a downstream library makes the current code vulnerable._

-It is very important to notify developers quickly and privately, to prevent malicious actors taking advantage of the vulnerability.
+It is very important to notify developers quickly and privately, to prevent malicious actors from taking advantage of the vulnerability.
 This can be easily achieved by running the same reactive scan **on a schedule**, for example daily (see examples below).

 ## The solution

-We've evaluated **a lot** of services and tools but for some reason or other it's extremely hard to find one solution that ticks all boxes.
+We've evaluated **a lot** of services and tools but for some reason or other it's extremely hard to find one solution that ticks all the boxes.
 This is why we decided to create this repository.
 FINOS Security Scanning sets a baseline for the security scanning that our hosted projects need:

 - 5 supported build platforms - maven, gradle, python (and poetry), scala and node.
 - A common approach to CVE scanning mechanism, which only examines runtime dependencies (anything else is - for now - out of scope).